jugglinmike/command-the-command-line/src/material/command-invocation/index.md

 something very different to `tree`, and it isn't even recognized for the `cat` utility.

-Well cover a handful of tools, but we're not looking to learn how to do everything with every utility.
-We just want to be able to pick apart what's going on in these arcane incantations.
+We'll cover a handful of tools, but we're not looking to learn how to do everything with every utility.
+We just want to be able to understand what's going on in these arcane incantations.

 ---